Exploring BDSM Play: How To Learn And Explore As A Beginner

 Spanking

 One of the classic BDSM kinky play methods is spanking.
+This is a version of impact play, or the practice of using impacts to increase sensation during activity.
 Depending on the mindset and roles you and your partner use, spanking can be anything from a fun reward to a painful punishment.
 BDSM blurs the line between pain and pleasure for many people, so remember to apply both sensations.
 After a few hard spanks, try running gentle fingers over the sensitive skin.
 If you’re using any kind of implement for spanking, such as a paddle, consider trying it on yourself so you are fully aware of the sensations you’ll be inflicting.

 Restraints and light bondage